A-Rutledge/SummonerWars/Game of Cards: Strategy Unveiled Through Data Analysis.md

 10/17:

 The next round of the tournament started so I will be able to double the data that I have soon.
 I spent today working inside tableau on different ways to visualize some of the trends and see things like most attacks in a single round across games, most damage done in a single attack, etc. Not much progress was made bringing in other games as I got carried away with visualizations.
 There are some pretty cool ones that I am excited to share so I will need to rework the dashboard to be more visually appealing and show off some of the cooler metrics.

+10/23:
+Got caught up in work related issues and family things, but want to finish this up.
+Here is the current view of the dashboard.
+Current tasks are to replace player 1/player 2 with actual player names, track win/lose data (excluding timeouts), and track what tournament the data came from as I bring in more.
+I have 2 full tournaments to bring in now.
+I am also still exploring different ways to show off the data.

+![image]